Sadly, This Catholic Church Dilemma Is One They Cannot Resolve

 Yet it is God’s plan for His most-honored servants.

-I have read “The Prayer of Jabez” 15 times, cover-to-cover.
+I have read “The Prayer of Jabez” several times, cover-to-cover.
 No exaggeration.

 Why?
 Because it speaks to my spirit.
 Thinking of the excerpt above, I want to be a person of faith like that.
 I no longer have to see all the dots connected before choosing to act according to what the Bible teaches.
 If you knew my life right now even as I’m writing these words, you’d see: I’m living it right now!